marchof/javabubble/README.md

 I love the welcoming atmosphere of the Java folks I got to know over the last decades.
-To continue having a welcoming and safe place to learn about Java and software technology I created this backup list for a potential alternative platform.
+To continue having a welcoming and safe place to learn about Java and software technology I created this backup list for a potential alternative platform with the help of the Java community.

 Please feel free to create PRs to add yourself or Java people you know.
+Also if you don't want your name listed here please drop me a message or open a PR.

 **Personal remarks:**